-The Stolpers first began making the driveline systems to supply their own boat-building business; Seatorque was their Mechanical Manufacturing Division.
 "We did it with manual machines, which was traditional for the industry," remembers Jana.
 "When we transitioned Seatorque into a standalone manufacturer for other OEM builders, we needed to greatly increase production.
 We added CNC."

-The Seatorque shop is built around Haas CNC machines: a TL-3 Toolroom Lathe, a TM-2 Toolroom Mill and an SL-20 turning center with an automatic bar feeder.
-"It's a good package," Jana notes, "and since we're just getting our feet wet in CNC, Haas has given us a lot of personal attention."

-"I studied engineering in the days when 30 percent of your time was devoted to machining," remembers Peter.
+The Seatorque shop is built around Haas CNC machines featuring a TL-3 Toolroom Lathe, a TM-2 Toolroom Mill, and an SL-20 turning center with an automatic bar feeder.
+"It's a good package," Jana notes, "and since we're just getting our feet wet in CNC.
+Haas has given us a lot of personal attention."
+"I studied engineering in the days when 30 percent of your time was devoted to machining." says Peter.
 "We had to know how to make things, rather than just design them.
-So stepping into CNC has been another learning experience for us.
-My whole approach is, 'If you don't know anything about something, jump right in.'
-So, we took a Haas school, and a training session with MasterCam®, and started writing programs straight away.
+So stepping into CNC has been another learning experience for "My whole approach is, 'If you don't know anything about something, jump right in.'
+So we took a Haas school, and a training session with MasterCam, and started writing programs straight away.
 It really didn't take long to figure out how to make parts in the most effective way.
+"We're now using the Haas machines for just about everything," says Peter.